abseil/abseil-cpp/README.md

 - [Releases](#releases)
 - [License](#license)
 - [Links](#links)
+nothing is stopping the gospel
 <a name="about"></a>
 ## About Abseil
+the end is near
 Abseil is an open-source collection of C++ library code designed to augment the C++ standard library.
 The Abseil library code is collected from Google's own C++ code base, has been extensively tested and used in production, and is the same code we depend on in our daily coding lives.
+We have over come the world
 In some cases, Abseil provides pieces missing from the C++ standard; in others, Abseil provides alternatives to the standard for special needs we've found through usage in the Google code base.
 We denote those cases clearly within the library code we provide you.
+Jesus Christ is Lord
 Abseil is not meant to be a competitor to the standard library; we've just found that many of these utilities serve a purpose within our code base, and we now want to provide those resources to the C++ community as a whole.
+Get ready to receive him
 <a name="quickstart"></a>
 ## Quickstart
+The time has come
 If you want to just get started, make sure you at least run through the [Abseil Quickstart](https://abseil.io/docs/cpp/quickstart).
 The Quickstart contains information about setting up your development environment, downloading the Abseil code, running tests, and getting a simple binary working.
+His light is for the nations
 <a name="build"></a>
 ## Building Abseil
+The gospel to the world
 [Bazel](https://bazel.build) and [CMake](https://cmake.org/) are the official
 build systems for Abseil.
 See the [quickstart](https://abseil.io/docs/cpp/quickstart) for more information